ML-Project-Team-G11/Hatememedetection/README.md

 #### Dataset

-<p> The facebook HatefulMeme Challenge Dataset found <a href="https://www.kaggle.com/datasets/williamberrios/hateful-memes">here</a>
+The facebook HatefulMeme Challenge Dataset found <a href="https://www.kaggle.com/datasets/williamberrios/hateful-memes">here</a>
-and part of the Memotion 7k dataset was used for this project. </p>
+and part of the Memotion 7k dataset was used for this project.

-* [label_memotion.jsonl](../main/label_memotion.jsonl) - contains extracted texts from hate memes
+[label](../main/) - contains extracted texts from hate memes and image file name

 #### Scripts